UbiquityRobotics/learn/doing_more/GPIO_lines.md

 <H4 style="color:red">Always remove the battery cables so no live voltage is present on P702!</H4>

-To use these as GPIO you must edit /etc/pifi/pifi.conf:
+To use these as GPIO you must edit two files as root Edit /etc/pifi/pifi.conf:
 * Change the line for status_led to be set to None like this
 ```status_led: None```
 * Change the line for button_device_name to None like this
 ```button_device_name: None```

+Edit /boot/config.txt  (be very careful to ONLY change the one line) Remove the one line shown below and save the file
+* ```dtoverlay=ubiquity-led-buttons```

 Pifi should still work but you would not get WiFi LED indication or be able to use the button that is used with PiFi